- Happens at the end of March every year.

 - You can either watch from the base of Snow King or ride up the lifts for a slopeside view of the course.

-The race to the summit of Jackson Hole's Snow King mountain.
-The even attracts racers and enthusiasts each year to cheer on their favorite racer.
-Spectators may not be content sitting int he grandstand so some choose to ride the lifts up and slide down the snowy hill for the best cheering spot.
+The World Championship Snowmobile Hill Climb is a race to the summit of Jackson Hole's Snow King Mountain.
+The event attracts racers and enthusiasts each year to cheer on their favorite racer.
+Spectators may not be content watching from the base area so some choose to ride the lift up for the best viewing spot.

 When is the Hill Climb?